sanjaybh/aircode_api_shopping/extensions/aircode-router/README.md

 module.exports = router.routes();
 ```

-Then you can visit: `/hello/users/yvo` to get the userId "yvo":
+Then if you visit: `/hello/users/yvo`, you will get the userId "yvo" in `params`.

 ```json
 {